harley-mckee/nyc-crime/README.md

 **Data Cleaning and Aggregation:**

-* Verified data consistency between SQL, Power BI, and Python.
-* Fixed inconsistencies like 'Staten Island' naming.
-* Calculated crime rates for various crime levels using population data for normalization.
+* Calculated crime rates with zipcode population data to normalize crime levels.
 * Matched crime data with population data by zip code using Python's 'geopy' library.
 * Grouped crime descriptions in a meaningful manner using the Code Interpreter.